Fundraising and sponsorship

-Grants are not the same as sponsorship or fundraising as there are usually strict criteria that an organisation must meet in order to qualify for a grant.
-Therefore, it’s important to complete any application forms correctly with as much detail as has been requested.
+Grants are not the same as sponsorship or fundraising as there are usually strict criteria that an organisation must meet to qualify for one.
+It is therefore important to complete any application forms correctly with as much detail as has been requested.

 Tips for successfully attracting grants

 Clubs that are successful in attracting grants usually:

 - prepare a yearly calendar of closing dates for all funding sources

 - request application forms well before the closing date

 - pay careful attention to the details required and the presentation of the application

 - clearly outline the goals and objectives of the project